This issues Legend needs no introduction... but I ll do it anyway.

 The Definition of a Legend..

 Having read the previous contributions to this section I’m struggling to find anything noteworthy to report which happened on any hockey pitch ever for which I was responsible (injuries, calamities and expletives not withstanding).
-So I’ve decided to just tell my story of the best sports club ever and the friends I’ve made here.
+So, I’ve decided to just tell my story of a great sports club and the friends I’ve made here.

 By the time the second trip, Zagreb 2006, came around I’d got a little more organised.
 I knew all the players well and we’d arrived with a genuine chance.
 We’d also arrived with one player more than the competition squad numbers allowed.
 Nick Howard and Chris Shaw both had minor injuries so we were waiting on which would clear up first.
-The night before the competition both players were asked to report to the physios hotel room for a meeting.
+The night before the competition both players were asked to report to the physio’s hotel room for a meeting.
 Kent Fyrth (a fantastic physio) Shelts and I waited and chatted, when 5 minutes early there was a knock on the door, it was Nick.
 He’d come early to declare himself out, Chris turned up on time to be told he’d better man up as he was in.
-The next time we saw Nick was 48 hours later after a two day bender and via a dual carriageway hard shoulder where he’d slept having got lost.
+The next time we saw Nick was 48 hours later after a two-day bender.
 I’d like to think he was consoling himself having missed out but Neil Evans was involved so perhaps he’d had his head turned.
 We went on to win that Competition, beating the Italians in the final group match with the last hit of the game.
 Mark Ramage smashed in a PC.
 The Italians didn’t take it too well.
 Neither did they take Ian Davies laughing about it in the lift we shared with them after the game.
 A lift seems a very small place when three large Italians want to start a fight.

-After the first couple of years with the first, and as if the position wasn’t good enough already, I was joined by my good friend James Egan.
-James and I had three years as coach and manager winning a few things along the way and before we past the responsibilities on to Andy Gowman and Walid Abdo James was able to persuade his brother Graeme to join our squad.
+After a couple of years managing the firsts, I was joined by my good friend James Egan.
+James and I had three years as coach and manager together winning a few things along the way and before we passed the responsibilities on to Andy Gowman and Walid Abdo James was able to persuade his brother Graeme to join our squad.
 Graeme was a naturally gifted player, making the game appear to slow down whenever he had the ball.
-Graeme was also the nicest person you could wish to know, always smiling, always pleased to see you and invariably laughing.
-Tragically Graeme died earlier this year aged just 44.
+Graeme was also one of the nicest people you could wish to know, always smiling, always pleased to see you and invariably laughing.
+Tragically Graeme died in 2021 aged just 44.
 It’s difficult to find the right thing to write about something like this but I do know that Graeme played every game in the most attractive and competitive way and win, lose or draw it wasn’t long before you heard him laughing.

 Other notable players from my time with the ones, who still figure in the stories we love to retell, are Steve “move your feet” Perchard, whose family were the most generous hosts of our trips to Guernsey.
 Owain Dolan-Gray and Danny Newcombe both doing the club proud at the highest level and Ian “Ja Rule” Davies, that man could start a fight in a phone box.

 I’m still playing although as the legs are slowly giving up I’ve retreated into the goal.
-Having watched Rich Nichols for a couple of decades I figured how hard could it be.
-It turns out it’s harder than it looks but after a year I’ve just about figured out the order the kit goes on.
+Having watched Rich Nichols for a couple of decades I figured; how hard could it be?
+It turns out it’s harder than it looks but after a year or so I’ve figured out the order the kit goes on.

-I’ve personally been through a lot whilst being a member of this club and without the friends I’ve made here I’m not sure how I would have managed.
-Morgan Miles, Neil Evans, Nick Howard, Dan Caunt, Stuart Brookes, Fil Pamment, Steve Way all the people mentioned above, some I’ve forgotten to mention (sorry) and of course Shelts thank you, thank you, thank you.
+I’ve been through some difficult times whilst a member of this club and without the friends I’ve made here I’m not sure how I would have managed.
+Morgan Miles, Neil Evans, Nick Howard, Dan Caunt, Stuart Brookes, Fil Pamment, Steve Way all the people mentioned above, some I’ve forgotten to mention (sorry) and of course Shelts thank you and let’s hope for many more MOM’s and DOD’s together.

 ABOUT Cardiff & Met HC